Adriano de Lima: Professional

+Adriano De Lima signed with Anaheim Bolts Professional Indoor Team for the 2012–13 Professional Arena Soccer League and 2013–14 Professional Arena Soccer League seasons.
+Adriano de Lima made the All-Professional Arena Soccer League team, the only first-team selection not from PASL Pro titlist San Diego or runner-up Detroit.

 Personal

-Adriano De Lima coaches soccer and owns Culture FC Sports, a sports travel company that provides soccer players and teams with opportunities in Brazil and U.S.
+Adriano De Lima coaches soccer and owns Culture FC Sports, a community club, soccer school and travel organization that provides soccer players and teams with opportunities in the USA and around the world.

-Adriano de Lima was also part of the Nike skills team as a sponsored athlete, promoting and helping develop the game in the United States.
+Adriano De Lima was also part of the Nike skills team as a sponsored athlete, promoting and helping develop the game in the United States.
 He traveled all over the country and the world as an ambassador of the sport, entertaining and influencing soccer players of all ages and levels.
 He also participated in many soccer ads and campaigns, and in the video game FIFA Street 2.